jtlapp/electron-affinity/README.md

 ## Usage

 Electron Affinity supports main APIs and window APIs.
-Main APIs are defined in main and callable from renderer windows.
-Window APIs are defined in renderer windows and callable from main.
+Main APIs are defined in the main process and callable from renderer windows.
+Window APIs are defined in renderer windows and callable from the main process.
 Window-to-window calling is not supported.

 ### Main APIs

-A main API is an instance of a class defined in main.
+A main API is an instance of a class defined in the main process.
 All methods of this class, including ancestor class methods, are treated as IPC methods except for those prefixed with underscore (`_`) or pound (`#`).
 You can use these prefixes to define private methods and properties on which the IPC methods rely.

 Each main API method can take any number of parameters, including none, but must return a promise.
 The promise need not resolve to a value.